microsoft/pxt-arcade/docs/test/skillmap/galaxy.md

 # Save the Galaxy
 * name: Save the Galaxy
 * description: Make a Galaga-style game by following this short series of tutorials.
-You will create a rocket that transmits information to satellites, design your outerspace view, create amazing animations, and MORE!
+You will create a rocket that transmits information to satellites, dodge asteroids, create amazing animations, and MORE!
 What are you waiting for?
 Double-click the first level to begin!
 * infoUrl: skillmap/educator-info/galaxy-map-info
-* bannerUrl: /static/skillmap/galaxy/galaxy6.gif
+* bannerUrl: /static/skillmap/galaxy/galaxy3.gif
 * backgroundurl: /static/skillmap/backgrounds/space-comp.png
 * primarycolor: #ffa000
 * secondarycolor: #ff07d9